 Although a great start, teams are limited by their context.
 The frustration of students who attend our DevOps Implementation Boot Camp is palpable when they tell us, “We’d love to operate this way, but they won’t let us.”
 Unfortunately, when teams are limited like this, organizations are not able to fully realize the benefits of DevOps.

-That’s where we, as the senior leaders, come in.
-It’s up to us to set the tone and alter expectations; to make sure that our organizations aren’t just using DevOps tools but are making the cultural and organizational changes that are necessary.
+That’s where we, as senior leaders, come in.
+It’s up to us to set the tone and alter expectations; to make sure that organizations aren’t just using DevOps tools but are making the cultural and organizational changes that are necessary.

-This workshop is most productive if it uses the recommendations of a DevOps Assessment as the starting point and is followed up with expert Coaching that will guide you to successful achievement of your objectives.
+This training is most productive if it uses the recommendations of a DevOps Assessment as the starting point and is followed up with expert Coaching that will guide you to successful achievement of your objectives.

-Future State with DevOps
+Part 1: Future State with DevOps

 Actions: We begin by reviewing the results of your DevOps Assessment with an eye toward determining how each of the recommendations applies to your organization.
 We will add to that by brainstorming additional pains/problems/issues that DevOps could help to correct, and benefits of DevOps that the organization wishes to achieve.

-Outcomes: We will come to consensus on a list of outcomes from your DevOps transformation that represent your desired Future State.
+Outcomes: We will come to a consensus on a list of outcomes from your DevOps transformation that represent your desired Future State.

-DevOps Principles, Practices, Tools
+Part 2: DevOps Principles, Practices, Tools

 Actions: We then build a common understanding about DevOps among the workshop participants and begin discussing the senior leader role in embracing DevOps culture, tools and practices.
 We will discuss these topics: